sdlab1/see_code/README.md

     Find the "Latest release" section or choose the most recent version from the list.

 3.  **Download the APK File:**
     Under the "Assets" section of the release, find the file with the `.apk` extension.
-Usually, a file named something like `universal-release.apk` is suitable for most devices.
+Usually, a file named something like `app-release.apk` is suitable for most devices.
 Click it to start the download to your Android device.

 4.  **Install the APK:**
     *   Open your downloads folder on your Android device.